THE-WIRE/RT-Code-Collab/README.md

 ### Further

-<h4> We will publishing our package on VS Code Extensions Market soon </h4>
+<h4> We will be publishing our package on VS Code Extensions Market soon </h4>

 **Enjoy!**